 SEED will also be looking at the integration of components that respect and advance gender equity and balance.

 c) have the intention and potential to become financially sustainable

 Applicants should be able to explain how the enterprise will be financially viable in the long term; it should have a sound business rationale.
 SEED can help winners to develop their ideas but a draft business plan should be already in place.

 d) be a partnership between different stakeholder groups

 SEED is looking for sustainable development solutions, which are created through different types of organisations or stakeholders working together in partnership.
-To be eligible, this means the enterprise must involve at least three different partners, from different stakeholder groups, which have already agreed to work together.
+To be eligible, this means the enterprise must involve at least three different partners (including main applicant), from different stakeholder groups, which have already agreed to work together.
 Partners can be any international/national organisation, investor, research institute, supplier, governmental bodies/agencies, NGOs, other social enterprise, development organisation etc.

 f) have potential for scale up or significant replication

 g) be in the early stages of implementation